Nick Ferguson

-Nick Ferguson (born November 27, 1974 in Miami, Florida, United States) is a former American football safety in the National Football League.
+Nicholas A. Ferguson (born November 27, 1974) is an American former professional football player who was a safety in the National Football League (NFL).
 He spent the majority of his career with the Denver Broncos.

 He was originally signed by the Cincinnati Bengals as an undrafted free agent in 1996.
-He played college football at Georgia Tech.
-Ferguson has also been a member of the Saskatchewan Roughriders, Rhein Fire, Winnipeg Blue Bombers, Chicago Bears, Buffalo Bills, and New York Jets in his career.
+He played college football for the Georgia Tech Yellow Jackets.
+Ferguson was also a member of the Saskatchewan Roughriders, Winnipeg Blue Bombers, Rhein Fire, Chicago Bears, Buffalo Bills, New York Jets, Denver Broncos, and Houston Texans.

 Professional career

 Denver Broncos

 Playing with the Denver Broncos, Ferguson started 44 games at safety, grabbing six interceptions along the way.
-His most notable play came in the 2006 AFC Divisional Playoffs when he came on a safety blitz and pressured Tom Brady into throwing a 100 yard interception by Champ Bailey.
+His most notable play came in the 2006 AFC Divisional Playoffs when he came on a safety blitz and pressured Tom Brady into throwing a 100-yard interception by Champ Bailey.

 Houston Texans

 On March 27, 2008, he signed a one-year contract with the Houston Texans.
 On March 12, 2009, he re-signed a new one-year contract with the Texans.